 The AGBO like many rally events started life as a road rally, gaining in popularity throughout the 60’s, 70’s and 80’s as apart of the Motoring News Road Rally Championships, today however it comes in the form of a single venue tarmac event based at Weston Park in the West Midlands.

-After making the trip for the first time last year and having a blast, I thought that it would be rude not to return, besides a car full of rally nuts can get this full days worth of quick fire rally action for a just few quid and if you really have to bring her in doors with you and she starts to feel the cold, then you can send her into the warmth of the onsite cafe to grab a hot chocolate.
+After making the trip for the first time last year and having a blast, I thought that it would be rude not to return, besides a car full of rally nuts can get this full day worth of quick-fire rally action for a just few quid and if you really have to bring her indoors with you and she starts to feel the cold, then you can send her into the warmth of the onsite cafe to grab a hot chocolate.

-Being a two wheel drive only event, it grantees to attract a great mix of cars from years gone by and it gives one a chance to see them being used in anger once again.
-Some Historics which are still being used competitively in gravel/forest events tend not to go all out in fear of loosing it on the loose and rolling down a bank in a Welsh forest.
-Here however, other than the odd tree or bail of hay, it can be more forgiving if crews get it wrong; with a decent run off area on most of the stage routes which gives confidence to drive just that little bit more closer to the limit.
+Being a two-wheel drive only event, it grantees to attract a great mix of cars from years gone by and it gives one a chance to see them being used in anger once again.
+Some Historics which are still being used competitively in gravel/forest events tends not to go all out in fear of losing it on the loose and rolling down a bank in a Welsh forest.
+Here, however, other than the odd tree or bail of hay, it can be more forgiving if crews get it wrong; with a decent run-off area on most of the stage routes which gives the confidence to drive just that little bit more closer to the limit.

 Back on the menu, this year was the use of the water splash, now we have seen snaps of this in the past and hoped that it would make a return and thank god it did this year as it provided much entertainment and some great photo opportunities for us.
 Overall the AGBO is a cracking event not a million miles away from civilization and if you haven’t made the effort yet, then get it marked in your diary for next year.